The Psychology of Eating & Living Well

 What Participants Need

-Willingness to participate in a group work.
+Willingness and desire to participate in group work.

 A Journal and pen will be provided.